-Turritella Agate is known for its snail fossils entombed within the agate.
-The stone is brown, translucent to semi-transparent, and found in the Green River formation in Wyoming and is the most popular stone from that formation.
+Known for its snail fossils entombed within the agate, the stone is brown, translucent to semi-transparent, and found in the Green River formation in Wyoming.
+It is the most popular stone from that formation.
 The white snail fossils sharply contrast the dark brown background.
 This is where the person who discovered the stone made the mistake in the naming of the stone.
 The discoverer thought the fossils were from the Turritella genus, when in fact they are from the freshwater snail Elimia tenera, which is a member of the Pleuroceridae family.

 Unfortunately, by the time the error was discovered, the name Turritella had already been printed in magazines, journals and stuck in geologist’s minds.
 Today, there are only a few that know and refer to the stone by its appropriate name.